top of page

 Together, we can make a difference.
 Next time you visit Lake Havasu City, be sure to grab a bag, pack your trash, and help protect the waters that we all love.
 Thank you to our sponsors and the community for supporting this initiative and helping us keep Lake Havasu clean for generations to come!

-Lake Havasu Fisheries Improvement Plan
+BLM Lake Havasu City Fisheries Improvement Plan

 As part of the Lake Havasu Fisheries Improvement Program (LHFIP), the BLM Arizona Lake Havasu Field Office is participating in a year-long study of fish habitat enhancements along the Lower Colorado River.
 Since 1992, LHFIP has successfully partnered with BLM to create 875 acres of artificial fish habitat and five barrier-free public fishing piers around Lake Havasu.